Chapter 1: The Mystery of the Silver Spoon

 Aeolus is not the god of winds, though his name might suggest it.
 He is a bookmouse—a tiny scholar who proudly wears Anemo’s "lost" glasses.
 Or rather, he makes use of the multitude of spectacles our writer has scattered throughout the house (to an outsider, it might look like a nursery or a breeding ground for glasses).
 He is the one standing watch between the rows of encyclopedias, ready to explain to every stray crumb why the world is so complicated.

 On Ether Drive, hunting is a discreet art.
 Here, the hunter and the prey never meet to quarrel, but to solve mysteries.
-For, you see, in the brown-brick house, the greatest adventures begin when Anemo Gale accidentally puts salt instead of sugar in his morning coffee.
+For, you see, the greatest adventures begin when Anemo Gale accidentally puts salt instead of sugar in his morning coffee.

 "Sirocco, pay attention!"
 Aeolus whispers from behind a thick history volume.
 "The story begins.
 This is a historic moment!"